indrayam/coding-nerd-notes/README.md

 If this trip down memory lane has not made it ample clear, I got into Computer Science because I wanted to!
 However, for better or for worse, the things I learnt (or more importantly, did not learn *enough*) was driven by more mundane needs of getting a job and surviving as an immigrant in US.

 Now that that's not a pressing issue, I intend to circle back and dive into all the nooks and crannies of this discipline that I missed last time around.
 Not to mention some shiny new toys :smile:
-- [Modern Java](https://adoptopenjdk.net/) is a lot more fun than the Java of late 1990s. *Lambdas*, *Streams*, *New Data and Time API* and fun frameworks like *Spring Boot* or libraries like *Lombok* are things that I have gotten quite familiar with.
-That said, I intend to go a lot more deeper into these.
-With [IntelliJ IDEA](https://www.jetbrains.com/idea/), of course!
-My ❤️ affair with Java started 24 years ago.
-And it's still going strong.
-  - I got upclose and personal with C++ back in Spring and Summer of 1996.
-However, instead of diving into C++ 20 today, I've decided it is time for me to move on.
-I have heard good things about [Rust](https://golang.org/), although [Go's](https://www.rust-lang.org/) dominance in Enterprise DevOps space might sway me towards it.
-Let's see how it plays out.
-  - [Julia](https://julialang.org/) intrigues me.
-I have been told that folks at NASA use it quite a bit.
-Perhaps, Julia will bring me back full circle to a language like Fortran, especially for Scientific Computing use cases!
+- With [Python's](https://www.python.org/) dominating presence in the AI/ML space, there is no getting around it.
+It will hopefully lead me to the world of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)
-- Computer Science-y stuff
+- Low-level Computer Science-y stuff using [Modern C++]() and/or [Rust](https://www.rust-lang.org/)
+  - Low-level Memory Management
+  - The Hardware/Software Interface: Inside the Machine
+    - ARM Assembly Computer Architecture
   - Design Patterns
-  - Object-Oriented Design
   - Data Structures & Algorithms
-  - The Hardware/Software Interface: Inside the Machine
-- With [Python's](https://www.python.org/) dominating presence in the AI/ML space, there is no getting around it.
-It will hopefully lead me to the world of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35).

 ## References:
 - [My 2022 Stack](https://medium.com/@treeder/my-2022-stack-87b2a830b917)